-On November 14, 2013, the Company entered into a common stock purchase agreement with Aspire Capital Fund, LLC ("Aspire") Aspire (the "Purchase Agreement") under which Aspire purchased 511,509 shares of common stock for an aggregate purchase price of \$2.0 million and committed to purchase up to an additional 3,042,038 shares from time to time as directed by the Company over the next two years at prices derived from the market prices on or near the date of each sale (see Note 8 - Stockholders' Equity).
+On November 14, 2013, the Company entered into a common stock purchase agreement with Aspire Capital Fund, LLC ("Aspire") (the "Purchase Agreement") under which Aspire purchased 511,509 shares of common stock for an aggregate purchase price of \$2.0 million and committed to purchase up to an additional 3,042,038 shares from time to time as directed by the Company over the next two years at prices derived from the market prices on or near the date of each sale (see Note 8 - Stockholders' Equity).

-The Company has accounted for the right to sell additional shares under the Purchase Agreement based on the guidance of ASC 815 "Derivative Financial Instruments" ("ASC 815"), which requires the instrument to be measured at fair value with changes in fair value reported in earnings.
-The instrument had a fair value of \$0.5 million at the date of the transaction and a fair value of \$0.4 million as of December 31, 2013 and March 31, 2014.
-The \$47,000 decrease in the fair value of the Purchase Agreement during the three months ended March 31, 2014 was recognized as a loss in the consolidated statements of operations.
+The Company has accounted for the right to sell additional shares under the Purchase Agreement based on the guidance of ASC 815 "Derivative Financial Instruments" ("ASC 815"), which requires the instrument to be measured at fair value with changes in fair value reported in earnings each reporting period until the agreement is exhausted or expired.
+The instrument had a fair value of approximately \$51,000 and approximately \$30,000 as of December 31, 2014 and June 30, 2015, respectively.
+The approximate \$4,000 and \$24,000 decrease in the fair value of the Purchase Agreement during the three months and six months ended June 30, 2015, respectively, was recognized as a loss in the consolidated statements of operations.
 The primary inputs used to determine fair value are the price of the Company's common stock, the remaining term, and aggregate share purchases on the measurement date.
-The fair value of the Purchase Agreement is remeasured each reporting period and gains or losses will continue to be reported until the agreement is exhausted or expired.